Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 ```

 ### Conclusion
 In this article, we covered overview of what is [graphql](https://graphql.org/), creating [GraphQL](https://graphql.org/) using [gqlgen tool](https://gqlgen.com/) and [golang](https://gqlgen.com/).
-Also we learned different features of [gqlgen tool](https://gqlgen.com/), auto binding models created in [golang](https://gqlgen.com/) with [GraphQL](https://graphql.org/) types, creating custom resolvers useful for auto fetching sub-object's data, using **`UNION`** type demonstraing how pagination can be sent to response which can fetch you different object's data which reduces creating pagination type for all data differently and different wats to invoke graphql query.
+Also, we learned different features of [gqlgen tool](https://gqlgen.com/), auto binding models created in [golang](https://gqlgen.com/) with [GraphQL](https://graphql.org/) types, creating custom resolvers useful for auto fetching sub-object's data, using **`UNION`** type demonstrating how pagination can be sent to response which can fetch you different object's data which reduces creating pagination type for all data differently and different wats to invoke graphql query.